bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Don't go to extremes.

-It's probably fine if some variable name is not perfect or if some comment is missing, but I think you get my point. (:
+It's probably fine if some variable name is not perfect or if some comment is missing.
+Nothing will be perfect.
+It is even  sometimes fine to put a `// TODO(@author)` or GitHub Issue to fix it later.
+"Strict" also does not mean the PR has be strictly along how you would implement it.
+Be open minded and happy for professional discussion.
+People think in different way and as long it works, is readable and meet style guide.
+It does not mean you have to be always right! (: **Do your work with their hands, find the balance.**

 ## Be Proactive and Intelligently Lazy.